Evidence and Learning

 We reviewed evidence on the impact of outcomes focused assessment for carers.
 This was commissioned by the Scottish Government to inform the Carers (Scotland) Act.
 This 2017 review identified several long-term programmes on outcomes focused planning, some specific to carers, based in England, Wales, Canada, Sweden and Scotland.

-Research undertaken in Midlothian in 2013 on outcomes focused carers assessment also highlighted the value of the conversation, together with the need for a strong action orientation, and makes key recommendations for practice.
+Research in Midlothian in 2013 on outcomes focused carers assessment highlighted the value of the conversation, and the need for a strong action orientation, making recommendations for practice.

 VOCAL (Voice of Carers Across Lothian) was one of 8 partner organisations to take part in the Meaningful and Measurable project.
 Their 2013 final report shares learning about its evolving approach to engaging, recording and using outcomes information.